MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data.md

 ---
 title: Upgrading the Database
-description: This article describes the tasks required for upgrading from the earlier versions of database to the Microsoft Dynamics NAV 2018. ms.custom: na ms.date: 03/05/2018 ms.reviewer: na
+description: This article describes the tasks required for upgrading from the earlier versions of database to Dynamics 365 Business Central. ms.custom: na ms.date: 03/05/2018 ms.reviewer: na